Root Canal Treatment London

 Root Canal — MolarFrom £895From £447.50

-Crown (post-treatment)From £995From £497.50
+Crown (if required)From £995From £497.50

 Final costs depend on the complexity of the case.
 A written treatment plan with full costs is provided before treatment begins.